As explained in the page about the

 Inflation)

-occurs when the growth in the money supply exceeds the growth of the economy.
+rate of the money supply exceeds the real growth

 Under the Bretton Woods arrangements, monetary growth from rising